Final Recommendation Statement

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- Update in Progress for Depression, Anxiety, and Suicide Risk in Adults, Including Pregnant and Postpartum Persons: Screening
+- Update in Progress for Screening for Depression and Suicide Risk in Adults

 |General adult population, including pregnant and postpartum women||The USPSTF recommends screening for depression in the general adult population, including pregnant and postpartum women.
 Screening should be implemented with adequate systems in place to ensure accurate diagnosis, effective treatment, and appropriate follow-up.||B|

 |Population||Adults aged ≥18 y|